tmarfil/nginx_on_ecs_fargate/README.md

 After creating the service, you can verify that the container is running in the AWS Management Console:

 1. Log in to the AWS Management Console
-2. Navigate to the Amazon ECS Fargate Service
+2. Navigate to the Amazon ECS Service
 3. In the left sidebar, click on "Clusters"
 4. Click on the "my-ecs-cluster" that you created
 5. In the "Services" tab, you should see your "my-fargate-arm-task" service